edgelesssys/contrast/docs/docs/architecture/components/policies.md

 1. The Contrast CLI generates a policy and attaches it to the pod definition.
 2. Kubernetes schedules the pod on a node with the confidential computing runtime.
 3. Containerd invokes the Kata runtime to create the pod sandbox.
-4. The Kata runtime starts a CVM with the policy's digest as `HOSTDATA`/`MRCONFIGID`.
+4. The Kata runtime starts a CVM with the initdata digest as `HOSTDATA`/`MRCONFIGID`.
-5. The Kata runtime sets the policy using the `SetPolicy` method.
+5. The `initdata-processor` verifies that the initdata document's digest matches `HOSTDATA`/`MRCONFIGID`.
-6. The Kata agent verifies that the incoming policy's digest matches `HOSTDATA`/`MRCONFIGID`.
+6. The `initdata-processor` writes the agent policy to a secure path in encrypted VM memory.
-7. The CLI sets a manifest in the Contrast Coordinator, including a list of permitted policies.
+7. The CLI sets a manifest in the Contrast Coordinator, including a list of permitted initdata documents.
 8. The Contrast Initializer sends an attestation report to the Contrast Coordinator, asking for a mesh certificate.
-9. The Contrast Coordinator verifies that the started pod has a permitted policy hash in its `HOSTDATA`/`MRCONFIGID` field.
+9. The Contrast Coordinator verifies that the started pod has a permitted initdata hash in its `HOSTDATA`/`MRCONFIGID` field.

 After the last step, we know that the policy hasn't been tampered with and, thus, that the workload matches expectations and may receive mesh certificates.